csJd/md-notes/review/python_tutorial.md

 g.greet(loud=True)   # Call an instance method; prints "HELLO, FRED!"
 ```

-You can read a lot more about Python classes [in the documentation](https://docs.python.org/3.5/tutorial/classes.html).
+You can read a lot more about Python classes [in the documentation](https://docs.python.org/3/tutorial/classes.html).

-### File Input&Output
+### File Input & Output